Skip to content

 An activity [Fig. 4][Fig. 5] follows the structure:

-1. H2 title (An activity should be named using a verb, because this emphasizes it being a real activity, something the user can do.)
+1. H2 activity name as title (An activity should be named with a verb, as this emphasizes that it is an actual activity, something the user can do)

-2. Subtitle with class="subheadline" - Short explanation of the activity (mandatory!)
+2. Optional subtitle with class="subheadline" - Brief explanation of the activity

-3. Intro Text - Overview of the activity if needed (optional)
+3. Introductory text - Overview of the activity, if necessary (optional)

 Basic activity GUI visualization